RapidAPI/DevRel-Stack-Data/guides/posts/difference-api-microservices/post.md

 ---
 title: Difference between APIs and Microservices
-description: 'The API is like a middle man, connecting two sides; a waiter takes your order and brings you food.
-A microservice is an individual service in the microservice architecture.'
+description: The API is like a middle man, connecting two sides; a waiter takes your order and brings you food.
+A microservice is an individual service in the microservice architecture.
+Let's look at the different between these two in this piece.
 publishedDate: 2021-10-27T17:46:45.950Z
 lastModifiedDate: 2021-10-27T17:46:45.950Z
 authors: